 C: Brazil's Spectacular Carnaval Celebration

-This article is a part of the AI-enhanced Festivals A-Z series covering cultural events from all around the world.
+This article is a part of the Festivals A-Z series covering cultural events from all around the world.

 Bem-vindo ao Brasil!
 Welcome to Brazil, the largest country in South America blessed with vast rainforests, mega-diverse wildlife, and a vibrant, multiethnic population.
 Brazilians are renowned for their love of samba, soccer, and celebration.
 Home to over 210 million cheerful souls, Brazil's official language is Portuguese though Spanish, English, and other indigenous languages are also spoken.
 Roman Catholicism is the major religion.